 Needing to win to keep pace with surprise leaders Leicester in the title race, Spurs produced a blistering six-minute spell in the second half to thrash their top-four chasing visitors at White Hart Lane and secure a first home victory over Manchester United since 2001.

-Erik Lamela completed the scoring against a shell-shocked United side with a sweet strike just two minutes later, in a dominant display for Mauricio Pochettino’s side who restricted their opponents to just a single shot on target.
+Erik Lamela completed the scoring against a shell-shocked United side with a sweet strike just two minutes later, in a dominant display for Mauricio Pochettino’s team who restricted their opponents to just a single shot on target.